Ooh La La (Faces song): Ronnie Lane versions

 Lane recorded his own version with his new group Slim Chance soon after leaving Faces in 1973; it featured lyrics slightly altered from those he wrote for the Faces version.
 Although his studio version was never released during his lifetime, it appeared as the title track of the 2014 Slim Chance compilation Ooh La La: An Island Harvest.
 Lane regularly performed the song at concerts and on radio shows throughout his solo career until he retired from the music business in 1993, due to bad health.

 Rod Stewart version

 British singer and songwriter Rod Stewart covered "Ooh La La" for his 18th studio album, When We Were the New Boys (1998), in tribute to the recently deceased Lane.
-It was released in May 1998, by Warner Bros., as the lead single from the album and became a top-20 hit in the UK as well as a top-40 hit in the US (his final to date on the latter).
+It was released in May 1998, by Warner Bros., as the lead single from the album and became a top-20 hit in the UK as well as a top-40 hit in the US.
 The accompanying music video was directed by Randee St. Nicholas.